I remember the days before peer-to-peer payment services.

 How did we live before peer-to-peer payment apps like Zelle?
 I’m not sure.

-But while they’ve made life so much easier, they also come with some drawbacks.
+While they’ve made life so much easier, they also come with some drawbacks.
 We’re more vulnerable to fraud now that we can access our bank accounts with just a username and password.

-But we don’t have to give up all that convenience to stay safe.
+We don’t have to give up all that convenience to stay safe.
 Here are some steps that can help keep fraudsters on the other side of that security gate.

-1. Never Click on Links
+1. Never Click on Suspicious Links

 I don’t even remember the first time I clicked on an internet link.
 Somewhere in those early years, though, it became second nature.
 If you see underlined blue text, you know to click.